Darwinkel/european-researchers-night-software/README.md

 Every page has a "Stoppen met het experiment" button, which redirects to the first page.

-1. First page, the default, shows an explanation of the experiment, and tells users to sign the consent form
+1. First page, the default, shows an explanation of the experiment, and tells users to sign the consent form and select their language
 2. User clicks "Volgende"
 3. User gets a textbox where they can enter their story.
 The page shows some suggestions for themes and examples
 4. User clicks "Volgende"
 5. User sees their story, and can shuffle it.
 The page shows some examples of shuffles.
 6. User clicks "Volgende"
-7. User sees the shuffled story, and can rate the fluency, logical flow, and factual accuracy of the story
+7. User sees the correct story, the human-shuffled story, and the LLM's reconstruction.
+They can rate the fluency, logical flow, and factual accuracy of the LLM reconstruction
 8. User clicks "Volgende"
-9. User sees the randomly shuffled story, and can rate the fluency, logical flow, and factual accuracy of the story
+9. User sees the correct story, the truly randomly shuffled story, and the LLM's reconstruction.
+They can rate the fluency, logical flow, and factual accuracy of the LLM reconstruction
-8. User clicks "Volgende"
+10. User clicks "Volgende"
-9. User enters a thank-you page, with a request for demographics.
+11. User enters a thank-you page, with a request for demographics.
 They can click "Ik wil graag mijn leeftijd en geslacht invullen voor wetenschappelijk onderzoek" or "Nee, bedankt".
 First button redirects to a page where they can enter it, second button redirects to the first page.

 ## Data structures